launchableinc/hands-on-lab/HANDSON3.md

       - name: Test
 ```

-Subset result will change like below.
-You can confirm the amount of subset candidates was changed from 2 to 1.
+The subset result will change as shown below.
+You can confirm that the number of subset candidates changes from 2 to 1.
 ```
 |           |   Candidates |   Estimated duration (%) |   Estimated duration (min) |
 |-----------|--------------|--------------------------|----------------------------|